0somens/GameOfLife/Materia/IA_clase_5.md

 Vector [0,1,2,3]
 Matriz [1,0,0,1]
        [0,1,0,1]
-un tensor sería una matriz de màs dimensiones
+un tensor sería una matriz de más dimensiones (matriz multidimensional)

-## Visión general creada por IA -->
+## Visión general creada por IA
 A tensor is a fundamental data structure in machine learning, representing a multi-dimensional array of numerical data.
 It is a generalization of concepts like scalars (single numbers), vectors (1D arrays), and matrices (2D arrays) to higher dimensions.
 In TensorFlow, all data is represented as tensors.
 Key properties of a tensor include:
 Rank (or dimensions): The number of axes or dimensions a tensor has.
 A scalar has rank 0, a vector has rank 1, a matrix has rank 2, and so on.